PlAzMoR/PlAzMoR/README.md

 - 👋 Hi, I’m @PlAzMoR
-- 👀 I’m interested in code and games
+- 👀 I’m interested in writing code, creating embedded systems and other programming things ''YIKES''
-- 🌱 I’m currently learning [DELETED]
+- 🌱 I’m currently learning embedded, guys
 - 💞️ I’m looking to collaborate on [DELETED]
-- 📫 How to reach me [DELETED]
+- 📫 How to reach me [NO-WAY]

 <!---
 PlAzMoR/PlAzMoR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.